 The right answer from Mom and the kids?

 “Yes!
 Here’s how!”

-(Note from Jeanne: This piece is written with the acknowledgement and appreciation of dads who are the primary homeschooling parents, the single parents who are homeschooling without a partner, the two-parent families who are tag teaming homeschooling responsibilities, the primary homeschooling parents who include their spouses and build trust in the process, and the breadwinner parents who find ways not only to pay the bills but to be involved with their families in nurturing, trusting ways.
+(Note from Jeanne: This piece is written with the acknowledgment and appreciation of dads who are the primary homeschooling parents, the single parents who are homeschooling without a partner, the two-parent families who are tag-teaming homeschooling responsibilities, the primary homeschooling parents who include their spouses and build trust in the process, and the breadwinner parents who find ways not only to pay the bills but to be involved with their families in nurturing, trusting ways.
 We all work it out differently.)